HadoukenIO/js-adapter/tutorials/ExternalApplication.getInfo.md

-Retrieves information about the application.
+Retrieves information about a given application connected to the bus.

 #### response
 ```